therebelbeta/mvstar-compare/README.md

 # mvstar-compare

 A brief comparison of a few MV* front end frameworks.
-This will try to address 8 main points, and give a good breakdown of each afterwards.

 ## Scope